jkeohan/rctr-9-8-20/w08d15/intro-to-redux.md

 <!-- So instead of this nightmare of passing props down and through multiple components: -->

+### The Need For Global State

+As we can see below the nightmare of passing props further and further down the hierarchy may at some point become confusing and/or unmanageable.
+Redux creates a `central store` that any component can reference and pull the data they need when they need it.

 <img src="https://i.imgur.com/8Iy4ztp.png">
 <!-- <img src="https://i.imgur.com/STJ8f7F.png" width=300/> -->